t-hamano/enable-responsive-image/readme.txt

 == Frequently Asked Questions ==

+= How does this plugin work on the frontend? =

+This plugin rewrites the HTML markup for the image block rendered on the front end.
+Wrap the img element with a picture element, and add source elements with srcset and media attributes inside the picture element based on the settings of the added image.

 = What filters can I use? =

 You can find a list of the available filters in the [Github readme](https://github.com/t-hamano/enable-responsive-image#filters).